microsoft/pdb-rs/README.md

 This repository contains libraries and tools for working with Microsoft Program Database (PDB) files.
 All of the code is in Rust.

-* The `msf` crate contains code for reading, creating, and modifying PDB files that use the MSF container format.
+* The `ms-pdb-msf` crate contains code for reading, creating, and modifying PDB files that use the MSF container format.
 Currently, all PDBs produced by Microsoft tools use the MSF container format.

-  This is a lower-level building block for PDBs, and most developers will never need to directly use the `msf` crate.
-Instead, they should use the `mspdb` crate.
+  This is a lower-level building block for PDBs, and most developers will never need to directly use the `ms-pdb-msf` crate.
+Instead, they should use the `ms-pdb` crate.

-* The `msfz` crate contains code for reading and writing PDB files that use the MSFZ container format.
+* The `ms-pdb-msfz` crate contains code for reading and writing PDB files that use the MSFZ container format.
 MSFZ is a new container format that is optimized for "cold storage"; PDB/MSFZ files cannot be modified in-place in the way PDB/MSF files can, but MSFZ files use an efficient form of compression that allows data to be accessed without decompressing the entire file.
 MSFZ is intended to be a format for storing PDBs, not for local development.

-  Most developers will not need to use the `msfz` crate directly.
-Instead, they should use the `mspdb` crate.
+  Most developers will not need to use the `ms-pdb-msfz` crate directly.
+  Instead, they should use the `ms-pdb` crate.

-* The `mspdb` crate supports reading, creating, and modifying PDB files.
-It builds on the `msf` and `msfz` crate.
-The `msf` and `msfz` crates provide the container format for PDB, but they do not contain any code for working with the contents of PDBs.
-That is the job of the `mspdb` crate -- it provides methods for reading specific PDB data structures, such as debug symbols, line mappings, module records, etc.
+* The `ms-pdb` crate supports reading, creating, and modifying PDB files.
+It builds on the `ms-pdb-msf` and `ms-pdb-msfz` crate.
+The `ms-pdb-msf` and `ms-pdb-msfz` crates provide the container format for PDB, but they do not contain any code for working with the contents of PDBs.
+That is the job of the `ms-pdb` crate -- it provides methods for reading specific PDB data structures, such as debug symbols, line mappings, module records, etc.

 ## All information in this implementation is based on publicly-available information